Mount Taranaki: History

+The mountain was tapu in Māori culture and at the time of European settlement not climbed by them.

+In 1839 the mountain was climbed by James Heberley, a whaler who reached the summit first, and the Swiss-trained doctor and naturalist Ernst Dieffenbach.
+During his initial ascent, he identified the fast-flowing streams as being well suited to water driven mills.
+Dieffenbach was employed by the New Zealand Company to advise on the potential of land he explored in the North Island in 1839–40.

 In 1865 the mountain was confiscated from Māori by the New Zealand Government under the powers of the New Zealand Settlements Act 1863, ostensibly as a means of establishing and maintaining peace amid the Second Taranaki War.
 The legislation was framed with the intention of seizing and dividing up the land of Māori "in rebellion" and providing it as farmland for military settlers.
-In 1839 the mountain had been climbed by the Swiss trained doctor and naturalist Ernst Dieffenbach.
-During his initial ascent, he identified the fast-flowing streams as being well suited to water driven mills.
-Dieffenbach was employed by the New Zealand Company to advise on the potential of land he explored in the North Island in 1839–40.

 The mountain was returned to the people of Taranaki in 1978 by means of the Mount Egmont Vesting Act 1978, which vested it to the Taranaki Maori Trust Board.
 By means of the same Act, it was immediately passed back to the Government as a gift to the nation.
 The Waitangi Tribunal, in its 1996 report, Kaupapa Tuatahi, observed: "We are unaware of the evidence that the hapū agreed to this arrangement.
 Many who made submissions to us were adamant that most knew nothing of it."
 It cited a submission that suggested the political climate of 1975 was such that the board felt it was necessary to perform a gesture of goodwill designed to create a more favourable environment within which a monetary settlement could be negotiated.

 Because of its resemblance to Mount Fuji, Taranaki provided the backdrop for the 2003 film The Last Samurai.

-In 2017, a record of understanding was signed between Taranaki iwi and the New Zealand government that will see the mountain become a legal personality.
+In 2017, a record of understanding was signed between Taranaki iwi and the New Zealand government that would see the mountain become a legal personality.
 It is the third geographic feature in the country to be granted a legal personality, after Te Urewera and Whanganui River.

-On 2 December 2019, an agreement between the crown and Ngā Iwi o Taranaki was announced that the mountain was to only be referred to as Taranaki Maunga.
-The national park will be renamed from Egmont National Park to Te Papakura o Taranaki.
-The name change has not yet been ratified by the New Zealand Geographic Board.
+On 2 December 2019, an agreement between the Crown and Ngā Iwi o Taranaki was announced that the mountain was to only be referred to as Taranaki Maunga.
+On 30 January 2025, the New Zealand Parliament passed legislation recognising it as a legal person under the name Taranaki Maunga, with Mount Egmont ceasing to be an official name.
+In addition, the Crown apologised to eight Māori iwi for confiscating Mount Taranaki and 1.2 million acres of Māori lands in the Taranaki region.